Porky's Midnight Matinee: Plot

-Porky is working backstage flipping switches and things while singing and whistling "You Ought to be in Pictures", but he is stopped by a "PSST".
-It came from an African pygmy ant in a cage and he wants Porky to let him out.
+Porky is working backstage flipping switches and things while singing and whistling "You Oughta Be in Pictures", but he is stopped by a "PSST".
+It came from an African pygmy ant (the same one from Porky's Ant) in a cage and he wants Porky to let him out.
 So Porky open the cage door and did let him out.
 When the ant goes out, he makes a dash for it.
 Porky who spun and fell because of the dashing ant looks at the bottom of the cage and is surprised by the price of the ant, $162,422,503.51 (equivalent to $3,106,446,395.70 in 2022).
 Porky then sees the ant on a rope and runs after him, but he trips over a trunk and falls into it.
 He emerges from the trunk wearing a magician's hat and takes it off only to find that a magic rabbit is sitting on his head.
 The ant mocks and laughs at Porky's misfortune.
 Eventually, the rabbit comes off of Porky's head, he put on his work hat back on and ran upstairs.